chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 </p>
 <br>
 <br>
-Then go into `SBC/sub1.feat`, select `report.html` and click View (top left of the window).
+Then go into `SBC/sub1.feat`, select `report.html` and click 'View' (top left of the window).
 Navigate to the 'Post-stats' tab and examine the outputs.
 It should look like this:
 <br>
 <p align="center">
   <img src="../../assets/images/workshop8/functional-connectivity/sub1_brain.png" alt="Sunject 1 Brain" width="500" height="300">